unChaz/sci-fi-5e/docs/rules/backgrounds.md

 You are more comfortable in null gravity and in a confined metal cockpit than you are planetside.

 Skill Proficiencies: Acrobatics.
 Choose 1 from [Engineering, Computers, Pilot].
-Tool Proficiency: Choose 1 from [Navigator's Kit, Engineering's Kit]
+Tool Proficiency: Choose 1 from [Navigator's Datapad, Engineering's Kit]

 **Spacewalker**: You do not have to roll ability check to move through null gravity.